AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    command3
  fi

-An example: script (or function) that accepts two strings and return result
+An example: script (or function) that accepts two strings and returns result of comparison

 ::